Treatment effect estimation by comparing observed and predicted outcomes: conditions for valid inference and practical illustration: Methodology

 \subsection{Estimation}

-To estimate the ATT, we make use of a model family $\mathbf{m}_{\text{pre}}(\mathbf{X},\mathbf{P}^{(0)}, \beta)$. parametrised by $\beta$ (e.g. a logistic regression with a set of coefficients).
-We fit the model in a historical (or external) cohort where all patients received the standard treatment $T = 0$, giving us fitted parameters $\hat{\beta}$.
-This fitted model estimates the risk of the outcome \( Y = 1 \) under treatment $T=0$ given: \begin{itemize} \item \textbf{Patient characteristics} \( \mathbf{X} \), e.g., age, comorbidities \item \textbf{Treatment plan variables \( \mathbf{P}^{(0)} \) of the standard treatment}, such as planned radiation doses to specific organs under photon therapy in the case study.
+The estimation procedure in context of the case study is shown in Figure \ref{fig:illustration-mbe}.
+To estimate the ATT, we make use of a model family $\mathbf{m}_{\text{pre}}(\mathbf{X},\mathbf{Z}^{(0)}, \boldsymbol{\beta})$. parametrised by $\boldsymbol{\beta}$ (e.g. a logistic regression with a set of coefficients).
+We fit the model in a historical (or external) cohort where all patients received the standard treatment $T = 0$, giving us fitted parameters $\boldsymbol{\hat{\beta}}$.
+This fitted model estimates the risk of the outcome \( Y = 1 \) under treatment $T=0$ given: \begin{itemize} \item \textbf{Patient characteristics} \( \mathbf{X} \), e.g., age, comorbidities \item \textbf{Treatment plan variables \( \mathbf{Z}^{(0)} \) of the standard treatment $T=0$}, such as the planned chemotherapy frequency in cancer treatment, or information about the insulin dosing strategy in diabetes management.
 In case the standard treatment of interest can only have one single operationalization (e.g., a pill with fixed dose), there will be no need to include treatment plan variables. \end{itemize} Let \( i = 1, \ldots, N \) index the sample of patients from the post-introduction population, that are currently treated with \( T = 1 \).
 Then:

 In words, this estimate is the average difference between observed outcomes and predicted counterfactuals under $T=0$, in the sample of the post-introduction population that was treated with $T=1$.